zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-And now our class acts exactly like it was proposed.
-The complete implementation
-is on [compiler explorer][30] and on [cpp insights][31] available.
+And now our class acts like it was proposed.
+The complete implementation is on [compiler explorer][30] and on [cpp insights][31] available.

 ## Summary

-In this post we have implement a complate `function_ref` class based on the
-proposal: [`function_ref: a type-erased callable reference`][2] and addressed
-the flaws in the [previous implementation][1].
-The only things which are now
-still missing are the [template deduction guides][32], but they will be
+In this post, we have implemented a complete `function_ref` class based on the proposal: [`function_ref: a type-erased callable reference`][2] and addressed the flaws in the [previous implementation][1].
+We only need to add the [template deduction guides][32], but we will address them later.
-addressed later.

-To sum it up: The implementation of a `function_ref` class is for sure harder
-then it seems, but is it still doable and a good exercise to do.
+**To sum it up:** Implementing a `function_ref` class is more complex than it seems, but it is still doable and a good exercise.

 ## References